Parthyapps/Kotlin_Fundamentals/README.md

 # Kotlin Overview
 Kotlin is a statically typed programming language that runs on the Java Virtual Machine (JVM).
 It was developed by JetBrains, the same company behind IntelliJ IDEA, Kotlin's preferred IDE.
+Kotlin is a modern programming language that is used primarily for Android development but has broader applications as well.
+If you're looking to master Kotlin, here’s a structured overview of the key topics, from basics to more advanced concepts:

 # Kotlin Fundamentals
 - **1.Conciseness**: Kotlin reduces boilerplate code compared to Java.
 It achieves this through features like type inference, smart casts, data classes, and more.